ImperialCollegeLondon/feature-based-warping/README.md

 ## Quick Start
 1. Running the Workflow
-To preprocess, warp, save, and visualize seismic data:
+To preprocess, warp, save, and visualize results:

 python test.py